-- Minimise the impact on daylight to existing buildings - Environmentally sensitive.
+- A building that forms part of the existing estate, a building residents can be proud of - Minimise the impact on daylight to existing buildings - Environmentally sensitive.
 Designed to exceed current Part L building regulation standards - Design out crime by adhering to current Part Q building regulation standards.
-Eg. Well lit
+Eg. Well lit streets and active facades - Crime Prevention Officers have been consulted with discussions informing the designs.